megrez-general/rnMobTemplate/README.md

 This is where your reusable components live which help you build your screens.

 **i18n**
 This is where your translations will live if you are using `react-native-i18n`.
+If this is not required, you can remove the folder.

 **models**
 This is where your app's models will live.
 Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc.